 The first choice for pain relief among many clinicians are the medications that have been more extensively studied, including anti-inflammatories, gabapentinoids, opioids, local anesthetics, and other analgesics (acetaminophen, amantadine, Cerenia, etc.).
 These medications or a combination thereof have been prescribed to treat pain from orthopedic surgery, soft tissue surgery, intestinal surgery, and surgical neuropathic conditions, to name just a few.

-Should You Consider CBD to Manage Your Pet’s Pain?
+Should You Consider Using CBD for Pets?

 Although more research about the effects of CBD on animals is needed, safer and more effective methods of providing pain relief for pets are also needed.
 This is where CBD for pets comes in.

 Interest in CBD goes back centuries, but it intensified in the 1980s after Allyn Howlett, a scientist at St. Louis University Medical School, discovered what she would eventually call CB1 receptors.
 In the early 1990s, a second receptor, CB2, was identified.

-These discoveries have inspired much research on the benefits of CBD for humans, but investigators in the field of veterinary medicine have also become very interested.
-Almost all mammals have an endocannabinoid system (ECS) that is similar to our own.
+These discoveries inspired much research on the benefits of CBD for human beings, but investigators in the field of veterinary medicine also became very interested.
+Almost all mammals have an ECS that is similar to our own.
 Canines have both CB1 and CB2 receptors, and felines have CB1 receptors.

-The Science So Far
+The Science So Far on CBD for Pets

 A 2018 clinical trial evaluating the effect of CBD on osteoarthritis in dogs showed reduction in pain with no harmful side effects.
 Another study, on the use of CBD to treat seizures, showed a statistically significant “89% reduction in seizure frequency in dogs.”
-The subjects also received conventional anti-epileptic drug therapy.
+The subjects also received conventional anti-seizure drug therapy.

 Pre-clinical and human studies have shown cannabis’s potential efficacy for neuroprotection, anxiety, cancer, gastrointestinal support, and other conditions.
 Although veterinary clinical trials are the gold standard, the available current data and a wealth of anecdotal evidence show cannabis (and CBD in particular) to be safe when used appropriately.

-Veterinarians Are Paying Attention
+Veterinarians Are Paying Attention to CBD

 - Respondents reported that they and their clients most often discussed CBD as a treatment for managing pain, anxiety, and seizures.

 Interested in trying CBD for your furry friend?
-Crescent Pets CBD Drops are available with 400 mg CBD for small pets or 800 mg of CBD for medium to large pets in all-natural peanut butter or bacon flavor.
-Use code TOGETHER for 20% off your next order!
+Crescent Pets CBD Drops are available with 400 mg CBD for small pets or 800 mg of CBD for medium to large pets.
+You can try either in all-natural peanut butter or bacon flavors.